fivetran/dbt_jira/README.md

 - Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next
 - Have questions or feedback, or need help?
 Book a time during our office hours [here](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or shoot us an email at solutions@fivetran.com
 - Find all of Fivetran's pre-built dbt packages in our [dbt hub](https://hub.getdbt.com/fivetran/)
-- Learn how to orchestrate dbt transformations with Fivetran [here](https://fivetran.com/docs/transformations/dbt)
+- Learn how to orchestrate your models with [Fivetran Transformations for dbt Core™](https://fivetran.com/docs/transformations/dbt)
 - Learn more about Fivetran overall [in our docs](https://fivetran.com/docs)
 - Check out [Fivetran's blog](https://fivetran.com/blog)
 - Learn more about dbt [in the dbt docs](https://docs.getdbt.com/docs/introduction)